audunru/social-accounts/README.md

 }
 ```

-Optionally, you may add just the web routes with:
+Optional: You can add web and API routes in separate steps.

 ```php
 SocialAccounts::routes(